davidalso/ta-training/AdvancedAfterTAQ/AdvancedAfterTAQ-README.txt

 'AdvancedAfterTAQ.py' is designed to go through all the label files within the folder where the Python script is located.
 IT MUST ALSO HAVE A .csv FILE NAMED 'CodeToQuestion' CONTAINING THE QUESTIONS AND THEIR CORRESPONDING CODE.
-The program will output 3 differente .csv files.
+The program will output 3 different .csv files.
 They are as follows:

 'AdvancedAfterTAQ.csv'
 	The file contains weeks 1-10 and sections B, C, and E. For each